The mysteries of statistics

 So begins Aubrey Clayton's Bernoulli's Fallacy: Statistical Illogic and the Crisis of Modern Science (Columbia University Press, 2021).
 The book is written less as scholarship than as `a piece of wartime propaganda, designed to be printed on leaflets and dropped from planes over enemy territory' (p.
 XV).
 The leaflets are for researchers whose life's work is dominated by modern statistical methods.

 Perhaps you are one of them.
 If so, Clayton has a lot to say to you but, in the end, I think he has one big point which deserves a broader audience than his book will be able to reach.
 That one point is what he calls Bernoulli's fallacy.
 Clayton provides many examples from law, science, and games.
-Here I've tried to put together a review of Bernoulli's Fallacy that doesn't overtly use any statistics or equations (though the book has plenty of numerical examples).
-After sharing some of the big ideas from the book I'll describe what I think is still missing from it, namely a critique of the empiricist philosophy standing behind the failures of statistics as a discipline of methodological specialists.
+Here I've tried to put together a short review of Bernoulli's Fallacy that doesn't overtly use any statistics or equations (though the book has plenty of numerical examples).
+After sharing some of the big ideas from the book I'll describe something I think is still missing from it, namely a critique of the philosophy of science standing behind the problems identified by the book.

 Objectivity and probability